 Types of Smokers

-Any type of smoker can be used to make this smoker recipe.
-I've made this smoked chicken breast recipe on the Traeger, in a propane gas smoker, and in a traditional charcoal smoker.
+Any type of smoker can be used to make this recipe.
+I've made this on the Traeger, in a propane gas smoker, and in a traditional charcoal smoker.
 Depending on how much effort you want to put into cooking with smoke will depend on the type of smoker you use.
 In this simple smoked beans recipe, I go into detail about some of the most common types of smokers.

 There is no right or wrong smoker to use; they all work really well.
 It comes down to the amount of time you are looking to invest and the level of effort you're willing to put forward.
 Some smoker recipes, like these smoked chicken wings can be quick and easy.
 And then there are some, like this flavorful smoked chuck roast and these brisket burnt ends, that can take a lot of time and are more entailed.